Selendroid Tutorial: Android Test Automation Framework

 #3) Connect the real device to the PC

-Make sure the USB Debugging mode is enabled and you are also allowing external apps to get installed through the USB connection.
+Make sure the USB Debugging mode is enabled, and you are also allowing external apps to get installed through the USB connection.

 Tips:

-• Allow external applications installed using USB say Redmi note 3 from here
+• Allow external applications installed using USB, say Redmi Note 3 from here

-#4) Open the command prompt over Windows
+#4) Open the command prompt on Windows

 Navigate to the folder where the Selendroid standalone jar, as well as the downloaded apk file, is present.

-Now specify a similar command and press enter in the command prompt
+Now specify a similar command and press Enter in the command prompt

 E.g. java –jar selendroid-standalone-0.15.0-with-dependencies.jar -aut selendroid-test-app-0.8.0.apk